miaomiao0217nz/mymoney/README.md

 Expect requests used for login (to obtain token) and signup

+## Data Import
+The application is able to process csv file exported from ANZ online bank.
+It also allows user to pack multi files in to one zip file, which will be recursively processed by the java backend.\
+Support of files from other banks could be added. but it seems not an ideal solution.
+Importing data from Bank's API with user's consent would be the ideal solution.

 ## Expense Tagging
 The application implemented a rule based tagging mechanism, which tags transactions based on a few existing dictionary files.
 It may not able to cover new user's transaction data. \